pynucastro/pynucastro/examples/triple-alpha_f90/README.md

 To run:

-1) Generate the reaction network using triple-alpha.py (pyreaclib directory must be in your PYTHONPATH):
+1) Generate the reaction network using triple-alpha.py (pynucastro directory must be in your PYTHONPATH):

 ```